-The history of the Yamaha company started in 1887 when a talented Japanese designer Thorakusu Yamaha created his first reed organ.
+The history of the Yamaha company started in 1887 when a talented Japanese designer Torakusu Yamaha created his first reed organ.
 At that period, the sphere of musical instruments was poorly developed, so Thorakusu worked hard to offer something interesting and innovative.
 Over 100 years, the brand has been creating all types of musical equipment and related accessories, so no wonder so many audiophiles and movie lovers nowadays are willing to spend any money to purchase the best Yamaha receiver.

 Today, checking the official Yamaha website, you are bound to be amazed by how extensive the assortment is.
 I was solely interested in their receivers, and this single niche comprises a plethora of state-of-the-art options.
 From basic 4K receivers to advanced receivers with a 4-digit price tag, you can find something to suit your needs and budget.
 The common thing about all Yamaha receivers is their recognizable sounding with powerful bass and defined half-tones.